GoTrack-GPS/gotrack-um/modules/integrated-devices/smc/s200/technical-document/README.md

 </table>
  <center>Table 3.
 Description of signal wire</center>

-> Note: the name of the signal is written on the underside of the case of the device
+> Note: The name of the signal is written on the underside of the case of the device

 <span class="icon-left6">![Interface Web](/docs/assets/images/integrated-devices/smc/s200/el-s200-gate.png)